 Our pups are wormed regularly throughout their first few weeks and treated for other parasites as needed.
 We perform at least two fecal exams on the pups between 6-8 weeks of age and while typically everything is clear by this age, this is not always the case.
-Almost all domestic dog puppies are born with worms, and even with a regular worming schedule and clean environment they can be hard to completely eradicate as pups are notorious for reinfesting themselves while still living together as a litter.
 Additionally, puppies are susceptible to parasites such as coccidia and giardia that are common in the environment, particularly in natural settings with a lot of wildlife such as where we live.
 Therefore we do recommend new owners have a fecal check done by their veterinarian shortly after taking their puppies home, to see if additional treatment is needed.

-Our puppies are given a single Distemper and Parvovirus vaccine at 8 weeks of age.
-Additional vaccinations will be required over the subsequent weeks after the puppies go to their new homes in order to complete the puppy series and ensure long term immunity.
+Puppies are given their first distemper-parvo vaccination sometime between the ages of 7 and 9 weeks.
+The exact timing of that vaccine is based upon nomograph results of maternal antibodies, which removes the guesswork out of when is the optimal time to vaccinate.
+Puppies will need one or two additional vaccinations after they have gone to their new homes in order to complete the puppy series and ensure long term immunity.
 For the overall health of the dogs, we use and strongly recommend Dr. Jean Dodd's minimal vaccination protocol.
 This means not stressing out the dog's immune system by administering unnecessary vaccinations, or vaccinating more frequently than is absolutely necessary to ensure immunity and compliance with the law.